Good Epidemiological Practice

 Using our tools and know-how we work towards ethical, efficient and verifiable studies: from protocol writing to data management and analysis plans, from questionnaire design to data collection and data entry systems, from programming to study reporting.

-The courses we run at KIT and our technical assistance all incorporate relevant elements of GEP.
+The courses we run and our technical assistance all incorporate relevant elements of GEP.
 We also offer tailor-made training that that deals with specific components of GEP in greater depth.